wballard/starphleet/index.md

 STARPHLEET_BASE | name | This is the named base container to use for a service, which you can use to speed up builds by having common packages pre-installed.
 If not specified, this defaults to `starphleet-base` which is a general purpose buildpack aware container.
 BUILDPACK_URL | &lt;git_url&gt; | Set this to use a custom buildpack, otherwise Starphleet with attempt to use its default buildpacks to autodetect.
 PUSH_HEADQUARTERS | any | When set, this will cause your headquarters to push back to the origin repository, allowing you to share state between ships.
+STARPHLEET_REMOTE | &lt;git_url&gt; | Set this in your .starphleet to use your own fork of starphleet itself STARPHLEET_PULSE | int | Default 5, number of seconds between autodeploy checks

 ## .env
 Services themselves can have variables, these are inspired by Heroku,